hsalokor/haskell-rescue/2011-12/04-memory-blues.md

     sudo apt-get install binutils-gold

-and rerun the compiler.
+and rerun the

+    cabal install yesod

 The compilation seemed to go through smoothly, and `ld` didn't cause any memory spikes.
-As such, using the `binutils-gold` package solved my particular memory blues.
+As such, using the `binutils-gold` package seemed to solve this particular memory blues.

 ## The disclaimer